ivanyankov/sorting-algorithms/README.md

 # sorting-algorithms
-Implimentation and comparison of different sorting algorithms
+Implementation and comparison of different sorting algorithms